jrhbcn/Airzonecloud-HomeAssistant/README.md

 # Airzone Local plugin for Home Assistant

+THIS IS A WORK IN PROGRESS AND NOT CURRENTLY WORKING.
+Use https://github.com/gpulido/homeassistant-airzone instead.

 ## Introduction

 Allow to view & control all your zones register on your Airzone Local ([airzonecloud.com](https://airzonecloud.com)) system from [Home Assistant](https://www.home-assistant.io/).